lloda/ra-ra/README.md

 * Operations that require allocation, such as concatenation or search, are mostly absent.
 * Traversal of arrays is naive (just unrolling of inner dimensions).
 * Handling of nested (‘ragged’) arrays is inconsistent.
-* Not much support for SIMD.
+* No SIMD to speak of.

 Please have a look at TODO for a concrete list of known bugs.